What is SEO?

 4. Negative SEO

 Practices of using Black Hat and Grey Hat SEO techniques just to harm the reputation of another website.
-Such practices may make room for you to rank higher than your competitors but search engines will ultimately catch you and impose a heavy penalty on you.
+These practices may make room for you to rank higher than your competitors but search engines will ultimately catch you and impose a heavy penalty on you.

 - Building scammy and unnatural links to competitor’s website